Maaatiii/K8sTraining/README.md

 		kubectl port-forward $POD_NAME 8080:80
 	```
 4. Execute this steps and open url with app
-5. Verify app is working
+5. Verify if app is working

 ## Ingress
 In Kubernetes, an Ingress is an object that allows access to your Kubernetes services from outside the Kubernetes cluster.
 You configure access by creating a collection of rules that define which inbound connections reach which services.
 It's kind of reverse proxy.